sadgedog/Secure-File-Splitter/README.md

 # About this

-image splitter is an application that allows you to secure your secret images by distributing them.
+Secure File Splitter is an application that allows you to secure your secret images by distributing them.

 # Detail

-image splitter distributes an image into several "shares" based on Samir's secret sharing.
+Secure File Splitter distributes an file(picture) into several "shares" based on Samir's secret sharing.
 The individual shares themselves have no special meaning, and original image can be restored only when it has attracted more than a predetermined "threshold" number of shares.

 ![explain](./docs/explain.png)